Coleridge-Initiative/big-data-and-social-science/docs/11-ChapterBiasFairness.md

 every) public policy problems, a key goal for the analytical systems being developed is to help achieve equitable outcomes.

-When machine learning models are being used in these systems, they cannot be separated from the social and ethical context in which they are applied, and those developing and deploying these models must take care to do so in a manner that accounts for both accuracy and fairness.
+When machine learning models are being used to make decisions, they cannot be separated from the social and ethical context in which they are applied, and those developing and deploying these models must take care to do so in a manner that accounts for both accuracy and fairness.